jtakayama/makahiki/doc/challenge-design-game-admin-resource-game.rst

 predict "normal" behavior, but instead constantly recalibrate themselves to the team's most recent behavior by asking them to effectively "do a little better than they did before".
 At some point, teams will not be able to conserve any more, and they will stop being able to achieve their goal.
-If their consumption increases from their, the baseline will reset itself and the goal will once again be achievable.
+If their consumption increases from there, the baseline will reset itself and the goal will once again be achievable.
 Evaluation of this strategy is still ongoing: while it overcomes certain problems with fixed baselines, it has its own trade-offs (such as the fact that a team will always reach a point at which